What Is Domestic Violence?

 Children and young people also experience violence when they live with and/or witness violence between other family members.

-In the United States, physical and sexual violence and the threat of such violence—are criminal offences.
+In the United States, physical and sexual violence and the threat of such violence—are criminal offenses.

 Domestic violence causes significant and long-term harm to its victims and is costly to the community.
 Relevant factors include being dispossessed of land and traditional culture, the breakdown of community kinship systems and law, entrenched poverty, alcohol and drug abuse, child removal policies, inherited grief and trauma, and the loss of traditional male and female role models.